cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

 We simply build the payload and pass it, along with the L1 contract address, to the syscall function.

 On L1, the important part is to build the same payload sent by the L2.
-Then you call `consumeMessageFromL2` in you solidity contract by passing the L2 contract address and the payload.
+Then you call `consumeMessageFromL2` in you Solidity contract by passing the L2 contract address and the payload.
 Please be aware that the L2 contract address expected by the `consumeMessageFromL2` is the address of the contract that sends the message on the L2 by calling `send_message_to_l1_syscall`.

 ```js
 function consumeMessageFelt(